Australians from Gaza aid flotilla deported by Israel to Jordan following detention

 An Israeli foreign ministry spokesperson rejected the allegations.

-Spanish activists also alleged mistreatment on their arrival in Spain late on Sunday after being deported.
+Spanish activists also alleged mistreatment on their arrival in Spain after being deported.

 "They beat us, dragged us along the ground, blindfolded us, tied our hands and feet, put us in cages and insulted us," lawyer Rafael Borrego told reporters at Madrid's airport.

-Swedish activists said on Saturday that Thunberg was shoved and forced to wear an Israeli flag during her detention, while others said they had clean food and water withheld and had their medication and belongings confiscated.
+Swedish activists said last week that Thunberg was shoved and forced to wear an Israeli flag during her detention, while others said they had clean food and water withheld and had their medication and belongings confiscated.

 A young woman walks into an airport terminal surrounded by crowds of supporters.

-After she arrived in Athens, Thunberg said she could "talk for a very, very long time about our mistreatment and abuses in our imprisonment, trust me, but that is not the story".
+After Thunberg arrived in Athens, she said she could "talk for a very, very long time about our mistreatment and abuses in our imprisonment, trust me, but that is not the story".

-"What happened here was that Israel, while continuing to worsen and escalate their genocide and mass destruction with genocidal intent, attempting to erase an entire population, an entire nation in front of our very eyes, they once again violated international law by preventing humanitarian aid from getting into Gaza while people are being starved."
+"What happened here was that Israel, while continuing to worsen and escalate their genocide and mass destruction with genocidal intent, attempting to erase an entire population, an entire nation in front of our very eyes, they once again violated international law by preventing humanitarian aid from getting into Gaza while people are being starved," she said.

 Israel says claims 'complete lies'